Samsung/tizen-docs/docs/application/native/guides/compliations/watchface-complication-provider.md

 `<label>` is the name of the complication provider.
-If it is necessary to support the multiple language, "multiple language" tag must be provided:
+If it is necessary to support the multiple language, **multiple language** tag must be provided:

 ```xml
 <label>MyComplication</label>